 Rock Riverfront real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Rock Riverfront neighborhood are older, well-established, built between 1940 and 1969.
 A number of residences were also built between 1970 and 1999.

-One of the unique characteristics of the Rock Riverfront neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.8% of the neighborhoods in America.
-Also of note, 54.5% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
-In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.
+One of the unique characteristics of the Rock Riverfront neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.

-Did you know that the Rock Riverfront neighborhood has more Belgian and African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Rock Riverfront neighborhood has more Belgian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.2% of this neighborhood's residents have Belgian ancestry and 5.8% have African ancestry.
+In fact, 2.5% of this neighborhood's residents have Belgian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.